MinghuiChen43/awesome-deep-phenomena/README.md

   - Vaishnavh Nagarajan, Anders Andreassen, Behnam Neyshabur. *ICLR 2021*
   - Key Word: Out-of-Distribution Generalization.
   - <details><summary>Digest</summary> We identify that spurious correlations during training can induce two distinct skews in the training set, one geometric and another statistical.
 These skews result in two complementary ways by which empirical risk minimization (ERM) via gradient descent is guaranteed to rely on those spurious correlations.

+- Deep Networks from the Principle of Rate Reduction. [[paper]](https://arxiv.org/abs/2010.14765) [[code]](https://github.com/Ma-Lab-Berkeley/ReduNet)
+  - Kwan Ho Ryan Chan, Yaodong Yu, Chong You, Haozhi Qi, John Wright, Yi Ma.
+  - Key Word: Maximal Coding Rate Reduction.
+  - <details><summary>Digest</summary> This work attempts to interpret modern deep (convolutional) networks from the principles of rate reduction and (shift) invariant classification.
+We show that the basic iterative gradient ascent scheme for optimizing the rate reduction of learned features naturally leads to a multi-layer deep network, one iteration per layer.
+The layered architectures, linear and nonlinear operators, and even parameters of the network are all explicitly constructed layer-by-layer in a forward propagation fashion by emulating the gradient scheme.

 - Sharpness-Aware Minimization for Efficiently Improving Generalization. [[paper]](https://arxiv.org/abs/2010.01412) [[code]](https://github.com/google-research/sam)
   - Pierre Foret, Ariel Kleiner, Hossein Mobahi, Behnam Neyshabur. *ICLR 2021*